codylewis/codylewis-net/content/posts/2019/03/from-japan-to-the-midwest-my-career-journey-so-far.md

 ![The shed at the farm after a day of organization](/posts/2019/03/from-japan-to-the-midwest-my-career-journey-so-far-shed.jpg#float-right)

 After a train ride from Tokyo, I found myself at the family's house in a quiet suburb.
-A warm welcome, meal and a night's sleep.
-Later we took a 45-minute drive to their farm -- surprising, right?
+The next day we took a 45-minute drive to their farm -- surprising, right?
 I thought it'd be in their backyard.

 Day one was easy enough.
 Hideo-san, the farmer, and I organized the shed where the harvesting crates and farm equipment were stored.
 This was followed by lunch, a mandatory nap, and weed-whacking for a few hours in the afternoon.